 I was drawn to marketing for the same reason I was drawn to study history: I have a deep interest in why people make choices.
-I started looking at graduate programmes with fast-moving-consumer-goods (FMCG) companies because I wanted to work across a wide portfolio of brands.
+I started looking at graduate programmes with fast-moving consumer goods (FMCG) companies because I wanted to work across a wide portfolio of brands.
 I initially applied to L’Oréal because it was a leading FMCG company in London.
-I didn’t have a personal attachment to or interest in makeup, but, as I progressed in the recruitment process, I looked into the psychology behind beauty purchases and found it fascinating.
+I didn’t have an interest in makeup, but, as I progressed in the recruitment process, I looked into the psychology behind beauty purchases and found it fascinating.

 Not just for Christmas

 My final rotation was in sales and, in a way, it was the rotation on which I learned the most because I saw the business from a different angle.
-Instead of working on a brand, I was working on a retail account (in this case Boots, which sells a number of our brands): the focus was on how to grow the relationship with that specific retailer.
+Instead of working on a brand, I was growing the relationship with a retailer.

 Autonomy and freedom

-An example of this mentoring was on my second placement on my graduate programme when my boss’ boss would have weekly one to ones with me.
-He said that in this time I could ask him anything about work and so he spent half an hour essentially teaching me.
-His weekly diary was full, but he still always found half an hour for a graduate he wasn't even directly managing.
+An example of this mentoring was on my second placement on my graduate programme when my boss’ boss had weekly one to ones with me.
+He spent half an hour essentially teaching me, even though his weekly diary was full.
 This was key in helping me work out the kind of professional I want to become.

 This content first appeared in the UK 300, a product developed and created by the editors at TARGETjobs.